NavyBlue06/project2Zodiacgame/README.md

 ## Possible Future Enhacements
 - Add a timer to make it more challenging
 - Reshuffle cards to make the game more difficult.
-- Introduce a restrat button to restart the game.
 - Add more animation for flipping cards for a smoother experience.
 - Have the cards come forward to make them readable for the player.